Underwired or Wirefree Sports Bras

-Whether you choose an underwired or wire free sports bra is very much down to personal choice.
+Whether you choose an underwired or wirefree sports bra is very much down to personal choice.
 But how much is our choice dictated by our experience and preference with an everyday bra?
-Is there actually any significant pros and cons between wired and wire free sports bras that we should be basing our decision on?
+Are there actually any significant pros and cons between underwired and wirefree sports bras?
+Differences that we should be basing our decision on?

 Many woman, especially those who are larger than a D cup, often prefer an underwire in their everyday bra for the added support and lift they provide.
-However everyday bras do not undergo the same kind of workout as our sports bras; nor do they have to deal with the increased heat and sweat our bodies produce during exercise.
-What difference is there between wired and wire free sports bras in this more intensive environment?
+However everyday bras do not undergo the same kind of workout as our sports bras.
+Nor do they have to deal with the increased heat and sweat our bodies produce during exercise.
+What difference is there between underwired and wirefree sports bras in this more intensive environment?
 Is it a fallacy that larger breasted women need an underwire to achieve enough support during exercise?
 Let’s examine some of the differences.

-Underwired bras hold each breast separately and securely in their cup which helps to separate the breasts.
-For larger cup sizes this separation is important to stop chafing between the breasts during longer or more intense exercise.
-However some wire free sports bras achieve this same breast separation through the use of technical fabrics, clever moulding and advances in bra design.
-Many wire free sports bras combine both encapsulation and compression to optimise breast support.
-These wire free bras can also be much lighter as they do not need to incorporate the wire into the bra structure.
-Support in sports bras really comes from the band, which should be a firmer fit than your everyday bra, without being uncomfortable.
+Underwired bras hold each breast separately and securely in their cup.
+Hence helping to separate the breasts.
+For larger cup sizes this separation is important.
+As it helps stop chafing between the breasts during longer or more intense exercise.
+However some wirefree sports bras achieve this same breast separation through the use of technical fabrics.
+As well as clever moulding and advances in bra design.
+Many wirefree sports bras combine both encapsulation and compression to optimise breast support.
+These wirefree bras can also be much lighter as they do not need to incorporate the wire into the bra structure.
+Support in sports bras really comes from the band.
+Which should be a firmer fit than your everyday bra, without being uncomfortable.

 Technology in the actual wire used in sports bras has also advanced over the years and some sports bras now have ‘flexi wires’ which are designed to move with the body as you exercise to maximise comfort.
 The channel which houses the underwire should be plush and soft with sufficient room at either end of the channel to ensure maximum comfort and prevent any painful ‘poke through’ of the wire.